kgotleleloBBD/firstprojectstandards/README.md

 ## Stylistic Standards
 * Camelcase naming convention.
-* No spacing before and spacing after commas.
+* No spacing before, spacing after commas.
 * Consistent use of either single quotes in JSX attributes.
 * No spacing before keys and values, spacing after  keys and values in object literal properties.
 * Consistent spacing before and after keywords.